 Over time Williams grew somewhat irritated with Sunderland’s management style.
 Sunderland was a firm believer in managerial bureaucracy as a noble goal, a belief well-fitting for the corporate mainframe development world but not for a young and ambitious hacker like Williams who wanted to lead his own programming team, something that was flatly denied by Sunderland who told him he had no management potential.

 While tucking along, Williams, under the On-Line Systems name, starts to bring in more and more jobs outside of Informatics.
-Working as an independent software consultant doing work for companies like General Motors, Shell, and Warner Brother, to satisfy his desire of being his own boss and earn enough to live the lifestyle he always had dreamt of, far away from smoggy Los Angeles.
+Working as an independent software consultant doing work for companies like General Motors, Shell, and Warner Brothers, to satisfy his desire of being his own boss and earn enough to live the lifestyle he always had dreamt of, far away from smoggy Los Angeles.

 At the time Williams didn’t have any particular interest in personal computers, all his work was performed on large batch-processed mainframes but when his younger brother Larry acquired an Apple II computer, he realized the potential of the small and relatively powerful computer.
 He noticed Microsoft had put the BASIC programming language onto the less capable TRS-80 computer and started tinkering with the idea of putting other programming languages onto personal computers.